modmore/docs/en/01_Agenda/v1/06_Extended_Fields.md

 ## Extended Event Fields

+The extended fields were introduced with Agenda 1.1.0.

 Each event in Agenda could use predefined extended fields.
 The field values are stored as JSON encoded array in a text field.
 So sorting and filtering by extended fields is not possible.